vossjona/SpotifyWrappedUnpacked/README.md

 3. Run script in your environment.
 4. The collected data is saved into a CSV file named 'recently_played_songs.csv'.
 5. After collection the script will go to sleep for 2 hours before collecting again.

+## WrappedUnpacked.ipynb
+Contains functions to collect information about the users
+- top 50 tracks
+- saved songs (all)
+- recently played songs